accordproject/techdocs/docs/accordproject-concepts.md

 }
 ```

-The above logic specify what conditions should be met for a delivery to be accepted.
+The above logic specifies what conditions should be met for a delivery to be accepted.
 The code above checks whether delivery has already been made; whether the acceptance is timely, within the specified inspection date; and whether the inspection has passed or not.

 ### Ergo